Design and Scheduling of an AI-based Queueing System: Heavy-traffic optimality of the

 \section{Heavy-traffic optimality of the \ourmethod}

 We are ready to formally derive the \ourmethod, which is motivated by the convex optimization problem~\eqref{eq: optimization problem}.
 We prove heavy traffic optimality of the \ourmethod~by showing that it attains the lower bound in Theorem~\ref{theorem: HT lower bound}.
-Our result (Theorem~\ref{theorem: optimality of our policy}) extends the classical result in~\citet[Proposition 7]{VanMieghem95}.

-While not the main contribution of this work, our analytic framework extend the standard heavy traffic analysis techniques~\cite{VanMieghem95, MandelbaumSt04} in subtle ways as we detail in Sections~\ref{subsection: comparison to the optimality result in VM} and~\ref{subsection: comparison to the optimality result in MS}.
-Even when specialized to the classical setting of known true classes, our analysis fills gaps in classical proofs for the optimality of the \gcmu~\cite{VanMieghem95} and $D\text{-}Gc\mu$~\cite{MandelbaumSt04}.
-The two methods use \emph{ages} of waiting jobs, but only establish optimality stated in terms of the \emph{sojourn times}.
-To bridge this gap, we provide a rigorous proof in Proposition~\ref{prop: convergence of max gcmu difference}.
-The proof of the proposition is nontrivial (to us) and reveals a necessary condition that was previously unstated in~\cite{VanMieghem95}: strong convexity of the cost functions.
-Also, our analysis circumvents the stronger assumptions on the cost functions in~\cite{MandelbaumSt04} in the single-server case by directly analyzing the age dynamics.
-See Sections~\ref{subsection: comparison to the optimality result in MS} for details.